KABOSScodes/apm_projects/chapters/ChapterNotes.md

 | `createResamples` | `sklearn.utils.resample()` | Generates **bootstrap resamples** (sampling with replacement) to estimate model variability or confidence intervals.
 Each resample is the same size as the original data. |
 | `createFolds` | `KFold()` / `StratifiedKFold()` | Creates indices for **k-fold cross-validation**.
 Data are split into *k* parts, training occurs on *k−1* folds, and validation on the remaining one.
 Stratified variants preserve class balance. |
 | `createMultiFolds` | `RepeatedKFold()` / `RepeatedStratifiedKFold()` | Creates indices for **repeated k-fold cross-validation**, repeating the k-fold process multiple times with different random partitions for more stable performance estimates. |

+There is also LOOCV which fits as many models as there are samples in the training set.
+This should only be considered when number of samples is very small.

+### Choosing Tuning Parameters
+**Book: Section 4.6**
+> The “one-standard error” method for choosing simpler models finds the nu- merically optimal value and its corresponding standard error and then seeks the simplest model whose performance is within a single standard error of the numerically best value.
+This procedure originated with classification and regression trees (Breiman et al. (1984) and Sects.
+8.1 and 14.1).
+In Fig. 4.10, the standard error of the accuracy values when the cost is 8 is about 0.7 %.
+This technique would find the simplest tuning parameter settings associated with accuracy no less than 74.3 % (75 %–0.7 %).
+This procedure would choose a value of 2 for the cost parameter.
+> Another approach is to choose a simpler model that is within a certain tolerance of the numerically best value.
+The percent decrease in performance could be quantified by (X − O)/O where X is the performance value and O is the numerically optimal value.
+For example, in Fig. 4.9, the best accuracy value across the profile was 75 %.
+If a 4 % loss in accuracy was acceptable as a trade-off for a simpler model, accuracy values greater than 71.2% would be acceptable.
+For the profile in Fig.4.9, a cost value of 1 would be chosen using this approach.